MeghaGajbhiye/PSFT-Workshop/Lab500/LabGuide500.md

 2. Go to the Unsubscribed tab.

-3. On a download channel of your choice, click on related actions menu and click Subscribe.
-E.g, HCM_92_Linux.
+3. On a download channel of your choice, click on the related actions menu and click Subscribe.
+E.g., HCM_92_Linux.
  Monitor the Logs page to check for progress.

 ![](./images/1.png "")